elabit/robotmk/README.md

     * (new) log integration: The check extracts the Robot HTML logs and integrates them into the Checkmk web UI:

+The locations of the individual files in CMK V1 and V2 are described in [DEVELOPMENT.md](./DEVELOPMENT.md#file-locations).

 ![desc](img/robotmk_html_logs_animated.gif)

 *The integration of Robot HTML logs into Checkmk makes it easy to understand why an E2E test failed*